-If you have questions about submissions or if your department might be interested being a co-sponsor, please contact Sustainability Education communications assistant Lilli Ambort at email@example.com.
+If you have questions about submissions or if your department might be interested being a co-sponsor, please contact the Sustainability Education team at firstname.lastname@example.org.

 Any University of Minnesota student, including undergraduate, graduate, professional or postdoctoral students, from any college or department may participate.
 Researchers or faculty who would like to participate are also welcome to submit their work, but the focus of the Expo is on student work.
-Coordinate campus (Duluth, Morris, Crookston and Rochester) students as well as Twin Cities campus students are invited to participate, but must arrange for their own transportation and lodging to attend the Sustainability and Energy Expo on April 3rd, 2020.
+Coordinate campus (Duluth, Morris, Crookston and Rochester) students as well as Twin Cities campus students are invited to participate in this virtual event.

 Students from outside the University of Minnesota may participate if they are part of team that is collaborating with University of Minnesota faculty or researchers on a project sponsored by the University of Minnesota.